Radio Jockey vs Podcaster: Meaning, Difference, Skills, Courses to Build a Career

 Famous Radio Jockeys in India

 Every city in India has its own radio channel with its own radio jockeys.
 Some of these radio jockeys have created their name and fame throughout the country.
-Some of the popular Indian RJs are:
+These are some most popular RJs in India.

 1. Neelesh Misra